 Accessing remote education

 All materials and teaching for remote education will take place through our Google Classroom VLE system.
-Additional online resources may be required for particular subjects, however these will always be accessed via the Google Classroom VLE system.
+Additional online resources may be required for particular subjects, however, these will always be accessed via the Google Classroom VLE system.

 We recognise that some pupils may not have suitable online access or equipment at home.
-As a school we have undertaken significant work during the autumn term of 2020-21 to identify all students with difficulties in this regard, and have pre-emptively made available 4G wireless connectivity and over 100 laptops on a loan basis.
-We are confident all our students have satisfactory access for remote education should it be required.
+As a school, we have undertaken significant work during the autumn term of 2020-21 to identify all students with difficulties in this regard, and have pre-emptively made available 4G wireless connectivity and over 100 laptops on a loan basis.
+We are confident all our students have satisfactory access to remote education should it be required.
 Parents should make contact with the year group team for their child if they believe this is not the case.

 We use a combination of the following approaches to teach our students remotely:

 - Live teaching (online lessons).
 During any remote education provision, our teachers will mostly be on the school site and will attempt to deliver lessons in a normal manner where possible.

 - Recorded teaching.
 This can often be recordings made by our teachers, however, we will also use additional resources where this is beneficial (i.e. Oak National Academy).

 - Textbooks and reading books students have at home as part of their regular way of working.

 - Commercially available websites which support the teaching of specific subjects.
 This is primarily the Hegarty Learning platform for mathematics.

 Engagement and feedback